Klaryce/FinalYearProject/README.md

 -n: name of the experiment.
 String.
 Default: default.

--c: the parameter c in operator crossConsC.
+-c: the parameter c in the operator crossConsC.
 Integer.
 Default: 7.

 -r: output chordal graphs.